🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Area 52

 Iowa is one of the few states in America that has banned delta 8 THC.
-Although the Farm Bill lets the substance exist within a legal loophole, Iowa regulators have acted against the substance.
+Although the Farm Bill made hemp federally legal and lets even intoxicating hemp derived cannabinoids exist within a legal loophole, Iowa state regulators have acted against the substance.
 Law enforcement is highly likely to consider delta 8 THC an illegal substance until further notice.

 The Iowa State Attorney General has decided to interpret existing law to make delta 8 THC illegal.
 Specific legislation with delta 8 THC mentioned by name has not passed, but that doesn’t matter.
-Overall, laws in Iowa make delta 8 THC illegal.
+Overall, state laws and Iowa’s own regulations make delta 8 THC illegal.

 Existing law states that nearly every part of the marijuana plant is illegal.
 CBD is legal but heavily regulated in the state.

 Nearly every part and derivative of the marijuana plant is considered illegal in Iowa.
-This includes CBD and delta 8 THC products, according to Iowa state code §124.101 subsections 20.
+This includes CBD and hemp derived delta 8 THC products, according to Iowa state code §124.101 subsections 20.

 Another law clarifies that certain marijuana-derived products could be legal, but only if they have express state approval.
 Typically, this is only for medical reasons.

-However, the Iowa Attorney General has clarified that CBD is legal in the state under the 2018 Farm Bill.
+However, the Iowa Attorney General has clarified that CBD is legal in the state under the 2018 Farm Bill, provided it’s sourced from industrial hemp and contains no more than 0.3% THC on a dry weight basis.
 Iowa has one of the strictest CBD laws.
-They require that consumers register for an mCBD card and purchase CBD at registered dispensaries.
+They require that consumers register for an mCBD card and purchase CBD at registered hemp dispensaries.

-It may have seemed that CBD products were wholly unregulated in Iowa, but enforcement action has clearly been against it.
-Law enforcement has conducted raids against stores selling CBD.
-Its likely police would act similarly against delta 8 THC, especially considering the substance is clearly defined as a marijuana-derived product by the state.
+It may have seemed that CBD and other hemp products were wholly unregulated in Iowa, but enforcement action has clearly been against it.
+Law enforcement has conducted raids against CBD stores and retail stores that sell such products.
+It’s likely police would act similarly against delta 8 THC, especially considering the substance is clearly defined as a marijuana-derived product by the state.

 Where to Buy Delta 8 THC in Iowa

-While you can’t (and shouldn’t) buy delta 8 THC in Iowa — here’s how it’s done in other states for the sake of being thorough.
+While you can’t (and shouldn’t) buy delta 8 THC in Iowa — here’s how it’s done in many states that legalized hemp derivatives like delta 8 THC and other cannabinoids for the sake of being thorough.

 When buying in states that allow delta 8 THC, the best source is straight from a manufacturer.